ewolff/microservices-primer/manuscript/chapter2.md

 these are text streams.

-The realization of these ideas leads to the creation of reusable programs, which are in the end a kind of components.
+The realization of these ideas leads to the creation of reusable programs, which are in the end a kind of component.

 Microservices serve to divide large systems.
 Consequently, Microservices represent a modularization concept.
 There is a large number of such concepts, but Microservices are different.
 They can be brought into production independently of each other.
-Changes to an individual Microservice only mean that this Microservices has to be brought into production.
+Changes to an individual Microservice only require that this Microservices has to be brought into production.
 In the case of other modularization concepts all modules have to be delivered together.
 Thus, a modification to an individual module necessitates that the entire application with all its modules has to be deployed again.

-####Microservice = virtual machine
+####Microservice = Virtual Machine

-Microservices cannot be implemented with the modularization concepts of the programming languages.
+Microservices cannot be implemented via the modularization concepts of programming languages.
 These concepts usually require that all modules have to be delivered together in one program.
-Instead Microservices have to be implemented as virtual machines, as more light-weight alternatives like Docker containers or as individual processes.
+Instead Microservices have to be implemented as virtual machines, as more light-weight alternatives such as Docker containers or as individual processes.
 Thereby they can all easily be brought into production individually.